aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/externalconnection/_index.md

 ### getSSOId() {#getSSOId--}

+<b>@deprecated.</b> Please use the 'sSOId' property instead.
 Identifier for Single Sign On (SSO) used for authentication between an intermediate spreadsheetML server and the external data source.

 ```javascript
 getSSOId() : string;